wadmp/wadmp.github.io/src/gen3/explanations/troubleshooting/README.md

 ## Scenario 2: Failure to Connect to Bootstrap Server

 * **Problem:**
-  * The router displays the error: "Connection to Bootstrap Server failed."
+  * The router can't connect to the Bootstrap Server and shows the message: "Connection to Bootstrap Server failed."

 * **Potential Causes and Solutions:**

-   1. **Firewall Interference:** A firewall may be blocking the router’s connection to the server.
+   1. **Firewall Blockage:** A firewall may be preventing the router from connecting to the endpoint.

-   2. **Incorrect Bootstrap Server Configuration:** Verify that the Bootstrap Server settings on your router match the public configuration if connecting to a public server.
-For private DMP servers, ensure the address is correct and accessible.
+   2. **Incorrect Default Bootstrap Server Value:** Verify that the Bootstrap Server configuration on the customer's router matches the public configuration if connecting to the public server.
+If using a private DMP server, ensure the address is correct and reachable.

-   3. **No Internet Connection:** Ensure that the router has a stable internet connection.
+   3. **No Internet Connection:** Check the customer's internet connection.

 ## Scenario 3: Failure Post-Bootstrap

 * **Problem:**
-  * The router connects to the Bootstrap Server and completes the process successfully, but it fails to connect to the Management Server.
+  * The router successfully connects to the Bootstrap Server, completing the Bootstrap Server process, but it fails to connect to the Management Server.

 * **Potential Causes and Solutions:**

-   1. **Firewall and Internet Issues:** Check for any firewall settings that might be blocking internet access.
+   1. **Firewall Blockage:** A firewall may be preventing the router from connecting to the Internet.

-   2. **Incorrect Router Time Settings:** If the router's time setting is significantly different from the server’s (by months or more), it could affect the validity of the certificates.
-Adjust the router’s time settings accordingly.
+   2. **Incorrect Time Setting:** The router's time may differ significantly from the server's, causing issues with the certificate's validity.
+Ensure the router's time is correctly set.